keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 ### Specification

-This KEP proposes a spec change of the *remediation action* configuration.
-To get started, the following example of a *remediation action* is provided:
+This KEP proposes a spec change of the *remediation* configuration.
+To get started, the following example of a *remediation* config is provided:

 ```yaml
 ---